ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 In this exercise we will be exploring the strength of magnetic fields.

 We will be working with the system described in Figure 4.
 This system uses an electromagnet that has an air core, just as in Exercise 2.
-The large compass is placed on the axis of the coil, about $4\ cm$ away.
+The large compass is placed on the axis of the coil, about 4 cm away.

 :::Figure:Figure
 ![Figure 2.1– Shows wiring, also shows compass on axis of coil](imgs/Figure2.1_Wiring_compas_onaxis.jpg)